data-edu/data-science-in-education/_book/07-wt-ed-ds-pipeline.md

 the graph using the bar chart format.
 Each line of ggplot code is connected by a `+` at the end to tell R the next line of code is an additional ggplot layer to add.

+Writing code is like writing essays.
+There's a range of acceptable styles and certainly you can practice unusual ways of writing, but other people will find it harder to understand what you want to say.
+In this book, you'll see variations in {ggplot} style, but all within what we believe is the range of acceptable conventions.
+Here are some examples:

+ - Piping data to `ggplot()` using `%>%` vs including it as an argument in `ggplot()`
+ - Using `ggtitle()` for labels vs using `labs()`
+ - Order of `ggplot()` levels

+It's ok if those terms are new to you.
+The main point is there are multiple ways to make the plot you want.
+You'll see that in this book and in other peoples' code.
+As you learn, we encourage you to practice empathy and think about how well your code conveys your ideas to other people, including yourself when you look at it many weeks from when you wrote it.

 ### The Relationship between Time Spent on Course and Final Grade